moshohayeb/ideavim/doc/set-commands.md

-List of Supported Set Commands
+Lis of Supported Set Commands
 ==============================

 The following `:set` commands can appear in `~/.ideavimrc` or be set manually in the command mode: